masonlamy/infinite-uicollectionview/README.md

 As with the standard UICollectionViewDatasource, simply return the number of cells of content you have.

-`func widthForCellAtIndexPath(indexPath: NSIndexPath) -> CGFloat`

-Currently this function should return a constant, the cell size.
-In future this will be used to allow widths of various sizes.

 Current Support
 --------------------------
 You can use InfiniteCollectionView to scroll infinitely in a horizontal direction with equally sized cells.